 13. Eat boiled Eggs instead of fried eggs.

-14. Pasta is permitted, but choose pasta of the whole-wheat flour and without fatty dressings
+14. Pasta is permitted, but choose pasta with whole-wheat flour and without fatty dressings.

 15. Avoid Spicy Foods, It's may cause interference with digestion.